|

 the section on Book Stuff to see why this paragraph makes any

 sort of senseat the age of 14, I became a librarian.
+You know.
+Public Library for $1.25 an hour sort of job.
 Some

 "library" takes up several rooms of my house and has expanded